memcached/memcached.github.io/content/features/proxy2/configure.md

 1. Optional invocations of global functions to turn on logging or debugging features.
 1. An optional `settings{}` block, which sets various proxy settings to values other than their defaults.
-1. A `pools{}` block, which defines groups of backend Memcached servers that the proxy routes queries to.
+1. One or more `pools{}` blocks, which define groups of backend Memcached servers that the proxy routes queries to.
 1. One or more `routes{}` blocks, which lay out the rules by which the proxy routes requests to the pools defined in the `pools{}` blocks.

     It's common to have only one `routes{}` block.
 If you want to have the router handle requests differently depending upon connection context, [you can define multiple `routes{}` blocks](#multiple-trees).